Skip to main content

 Germany's first Maritime Spatial Plan is available here

-Germany's second Maritime Spatial Plan entered into force on September 2021 and covers the German Exclusive Economic Zone (EEZ) of the North Sea and the Baltic Sea, and the territorail sea areas under jurisdiction if the three coastal federal States: Lower Saxony, Schleswig-Holstein , and Mecklenburg-Vorpommern.
+Germany's second maritime spatial plan entered into force in September 2021 and covers the German Exclusive Economic Zone (EEZ) of the North Sea and the Baltic Sea, and the territorial sea areas under jurisdiction of the three coastal federal States: Lower Saxony, Schleswig-Holstein, and Mecklenburg-Vorpommern.

 Germany's second Maritime Spatial Plan is available here